Jarrod-Angove/WAAM-code/README.md

 julia pyro_clean.jl
 ```

 This will run the `pyro_clean.jl` script.
-Note that the directory of data that this script acts on is currently hard-coded in, and is currently set to the pyro_data folder.
+Note that the directory of data that this script acts on is currently hard-coded in, and is set to the `pyro_data` folder.
 Therefore, if there is a new sample, it is easiest to clone the repo and simply place the new dat file inside this folder.
-I'm currently working on making this easier; see the TODO file for more info on stuff I am working on.
+I'm currently working on making this easier; see the TODO file for more info.

 Alternatively, you can run the files from the julia REPL using the `include()` function.
 Note that you need to be in the same directory as the script you are trying to run in both cases.